+256 782783385 info@aliveafricaadventures.com

 Batwa Forest Experience

-The Batwa were the first people and are believed to have lived in the forest for about 60,000 years, hunting and gathering fruits for survival.
-However, upon acquiring a national park status in 1992, the Batwa were evicted from the park and today, live in the communities bordering the park.
 To give visitors an insight into the lives of these people, the cultural experience provides a demonstration of how they hunted, cooked, made a fire out of sticks, collected wild honey, and also shared their knowledge about the different plants in the forest.
 The highlight of this experience is watching the Batwa performing and dancing to their cultural songs.

 Mountain Biking